alanqrwang/nwhead/README.md

 + numpy 1.21.5

 ## Citation
-If you use HyperRecon or some part of the code, please cite:
+If you use NW head or some part of the code, please cite:
 ```
 @article{
 wang2022nwhead,